-A.1.14.11 <grid-azimuth>
+A.1.14.9 <grid-azimuth>

 Description: Azimuth angle for rotated grids.
 Angle is measured clockwise from north in degrees (360°).
+The rotation point is the reference point set by <xstart> and <ystart>.
 Note that this option only works for files using the ROXAR TEXT grid format (see Section 7).

-Argument: Float
+Argument: Float Default: 0.0